Power of Attorney helps other make financial decisions when you can’t

 - Appointing joint POA’s can lead to disagreements

-Federal Privacy laws have made Power of Attorney’s more important
+Federal privacy laws have made Power of Attorney’s more important

 If something happens to you and you are no longer capable of making sound financial decisions, do not assume that your spouse, parents or kids will be able to make those decisions for you.
 Your financial information is private.
 Think about it, some people don’t want their spouses, kids or parents to know about their financial affairs let alone make decisions for them.
-The Federal Privacy Act goes a long way to protect your information from getting in the hands of people you you don’t want having access to private and personal information.
+The Federal Privacy Act goes a long way to protect your information from getting in the hands of people you don’t want to have access to private and personal information.

 Make sure you take the time to appoint the right person you can trust and review your documentation regularly.
-Also, the Power of Attorney that you appoint does not have to be an Attorney (lawyer).
-It can be very time consuming and expensive to try appoint a POA after someone has become mentally incapable so it is wise to take care of this when your mental capacity is sound.
+Also, the Power of Attorney that you appoint does not have to be an attorney (lawyer).
+It can be very time consuming and expensive to try to appoint a POA after someone has become mentally incapable so it is wise to take care of this when your mental capacity is sound.